-The fuel system in your camper has numerous components such as piping, copper tubing, brass connectors, hoses, regulators, and appliances.
+The fuel system in your recreational vehicle has numerous components such as, piping, copper tubing, brass connectors, hoses, regulators and appliances.
 Each of these components will be explained in its appropriate area.

-Propane is the only fuel permitted to be used in a camper and its appliances.
-This product is refined from crude oil through natural gas.
-An agent has been added for detection should a leak occur or if a valve should accidentally be left open.
-It is important for a camper owner to recognize and identify the smell of propane vapor.
-Other fuels are available but cannot be used in a camper.
+Propane is the only fuel permitted to be used in a recreational vehicle and its appliances.
+This product is refined from crude oil through natural gasses.
+An agent has been added for detection should a leak occur or a valve accidentally be left open.
+It is important for a recreational vehicle owner to recognize and identify the smell of propane vapor.
+Other fuels are available but cannot be used in an RV.

+NOTE:

-Note: No orifices are available for appliances for either butane or natural gas fuels.
+$\rightarrow$ No orifices are available for appliances for either butane or natural gas fuels.